 Before becoming interested in Cultural Heritage and History of Arts, Kate had successful careers in HRM and ICT.
 A fully qualified teacher of English, Kate also taught English language and literature courses at teacher training colleges, international schools and (special-need) secondary schools.

 This blog contains posts on cultural subjects, the arts, literature, travel, (expat) life and the occasional odd adventure.

 Posts have been featured and re-posted on sites including:

-– The Merovingian Kingdoms and similar specialist websites;
+– The Merovingian Kingdoms and similar specialist (web)sites;

-– Utrecht Early Music Festival website;
+– Utrecht Early Music Festival;

-– artists and performers’ websites;
+– art, culture, antiques magazines and websites;

 – websites of artists, performers, museums; including the Scroll Ensemble.

 Kate contributes to and translates for various sites.
 Features, contributions and translated material appear(ed) on news-, expat and tourism websites.
 She regularly reviews books for websites.
 Reviews of English, French and German books appear on this blog, as well as on Goodreads, Hebban and similar sites.

 A member of several readers’ groups and libraries, Kate is addicted to reading and literature, the arts, history, culture, music, languages, traveling, dogs, cats, good friends, good food, good wines – and an awful lot more.